ybalkind/davidklaing.github.io/_posts/2019-12-02-writing-covers.md

 >
 > "...a cover.
 Yeah."

+I wish writing covers were considered totally normal.
+I'm not talking about adaptations, like Joyce's *Ulysses* (an adaptation of The Odyssey, set in 20th century Dublin) or Steinbeck's *East of Eden* (an adaptation of Genesis, set in Northern California), although I would love to see more of those too.
+By "covers", I mean relatively high-fidelity recreations of written works that were created by others.
+Comprehensive paraphrases.
+Tell the story of Harry Potter 1, in your own ~75,000 words.

-I wish this were considered totally normal.
-For one thing, It would increase the number of competent writers.
-Many writers get discouraged when they struggle to generate original ideas, and quit early on.
-If writing covers were normal, beginning writers would be free to focus on developing their technique, which would better prepare them to execute on good ideas when they do come.
-Imagine if beginning musicians believed they shouldn't bother practicing their instruments unless each note they play is original.
-We might still have Beethoven, but would we have Yo-Yo Ma?
+If writing covers were common, and celebrated, there would be a greater number of competent writers.
+Many aspiring writers get discouraged when they struggle to generate original ideas, and quit early on.
+These people would instead be free to focus on developing their technique, which would better prepare them to execute on good ideas when they do arrive.
+(Imagine if beginning musicians believed they shouldn't bother practicing their instruments unless each note they play is original.
+We might still have Beethoven, but would we have Radiohead, Beyoncé, Yo-Yo Ma?)

-Moreover, there would be better, and more niche, versions of many written pieces.
+Moreover, there would be better, and more niche, versions of many written works.
 Imagine: *Jane Eyre*, covered by J.K.
-Rowling. *How to Win Friends and Influence People*, covered by Oprah. *Fifty Shades of Grey*, covered by Nabokov. *This is Water*, covered by Zadie Smith. *Into the Wild*, covered by Tolkien.
+Rowling. *How to Win Friends and Influence People*, covered by Oprah. *Fifty Shades of Grey*, covered by Nabokov.
+Covers like these do exist, but too few.

-Such covers do exist, although not enough of them.
 A few months ago I tweeted about this idea, and Kevin Simler boosted it to his 16,000 followers, asking for examples.
 Here are some good ones that I found by reading the replies:

 * Hunter S. Thompson covered parts of *The Great Gatsby*.
 According to Louis Menand's [obituary of Thompson](https://www.newyorker.com/magazine/2005/03/07/believer) in *The New Yorker*, Thompson "used to type out pages from *The Great Gatsby*, just to get the feeling, he said, of what it was like to write that way".
 * Benjamin Franklin covered articles in the *Spectator*.
 He says in his [autobiography](https://www.ushistory.org/franklin/autobiography/page06.htm), "I took some of the papers, and making short hints of the sentiment in each sentence, laid them by a few days, and then, without looking at the book, tried to complete the papers again, by expressing each hinted sentiment at length, and as fully as it had been expressed before, in any suitable words that should come to hand.